clojuredocs/guides/articles/tutorials/basic_web_development.md

     ({:y 9, :x 8})

-## Run the webapp
+## Run your webapp during development

-Run your webapp like so:
+You can run your webapp via lein:

     lein ring server